The Record

 You can take your data with you.

-- Your customisation preferences are exported alongside in the JSON variant.
+- Your customisation choices are exported alongside in the JSON variant.

-- Your letter is already in your hands as a
+- Your letter is already yours as a

-.docx.
-We never had a server-side copy, so there is nothing further to export.
+.docxfile.
+We never had a copy on our side, so there is nothing further to export.

 The one-click export action lives on your /account page.
 Rate-limited to one export per 24 hours per account.